-I have been working at University of London (More than 3 years)
+I worked at University of London (More than 3 years)

 I applied online.
 The process took 2 weeks.
-I interviewed at University of London in June 2014.
+I interviewed at University of London (London, England (UK)) in April 2017.

 Let us know if we're missing any workplace or industry recognition –